Today's Monday • 25 mins read

 Start your day with this Stoic affirmation:

-Repeat that affirmation a few times, looking at your reflection in the mirror.
-It is a simple 10-second act.
+Repeat the affirmation a few times while looking at yourself in the mirror.
+It is a simple 10-second ritual.

-You may not immediately feel its positive effects.
-But when it becomes a habit, you start to think and act like a Stoic.
+You may not feel a change right away, but within a few weeks, you start to think and act like a Stoic.

 Remind yourself,